aklef/RESTfulAPIChallenge/README.md

 The application servers runs at the command line level and serves local clients.

-To start Mongodb, from a shell at the application directory, do:
+To start Mongodb under windows, execute the following command from a shell at the application directory:

 	npm run windb

-for windows computers, or for UNIX systems

-	npm run mongo

-To launch the server, simply:
+Now to launch the server: simply do (on Linux this also start mongodb):

 	npm start